Nand Kishore Bhatt: Trade unionist

-Post retirement
+Post-retirement

 After retiring from politics, Bhatt started his own social service organization called CLEAR or Center for Labour Education and Social Research.
 The organization was based out of his residence in Delhi and had an office in Bilaspur, MP (now Chhattisgarh).
 He served as part of this until his death in 2013.
 He was revered as a freedom fighter on several occasions by Dr. APJ Abdul Kalam and PV Narasimha Rao.

 Personal life

 Bhatt married Tara Vyas in 1945.
 They had four children - three daughters and one son.
-Bhattwas a voracious reader who keenly read all hindu epics frequently.
+Bhatt was a voracious reader who keenly read all Hindu epics frequently.
 He consistently practiced Yoga and took keen interest in Indian music including playing the Sitar.
 He suffered a stroke during an Angiogram.
 He earlier had bypass surgery in 1999.
 As a result, while he was still able to perform all routine tasks, his eyesight significantly deteriorated affecting his ability to read.
 He died in his sleep on 14 January 2013.
 He was survived by his 4 children, 10 grandchildren and 12 great grandchildren.